JTing9494/remider-IoT/README.md

 Figure 2

-Users also strore the data in both SQLite and Firebase at the same time like figure 3
+Users can store the data in both SQLite and Firebase at the same time like figure 3

 https://upload.cc/i1/2018/08/22/uz0IBc.png